 Sound complicated?
 We have two resources that will help.
 Read our guide on site speed optimisation and browse Adzooma Marketplace for a selection of SEO agencies to do the technical work for you.

 One of the key aspects of SEO is creating new, unique, and helpful content.

 An easy way to do this is keeping your website updated with a blog.

-Keep publishing new things – but don’t just copy your competitors.
-Write original content with useful information that your customers will actually want to read.
+Keep publishing new things – but don’t copy your competitors.
+Write original content with useful information that your customers want to read.

 They also convert better.

 This is because your customers are usually later in their buying journey.
 Let’s say, for example, you have a bakery.
 People who are using keywords like “cake” are probably just browsing.
-But someone who searches for the long-tail keyword “custom chocolate cakes for a party” is ready to buy.
+But someone who searches for the long-tail keyword “custom chocolate cakes for parties” is ready to buy.

 It’s also important to write content with search intent in mind.
 Google likes to prioritise types of content for certain search terms.
 These are split into four categories: